If someone’s carelessness caused your injury in Hialeah, Florida, your case may be different than if you’re hurt in another city in Florida.

 Hialeah Accident Cases May be Worth More than other Florida County Claims

 All things equal, Miami-Dade County juries award higher pain and suffering damages than jurors in rural (low population) Florida counties.
-If you sue as are result of a Hialeah accident, your case will likely be decided by a Miami-Dade County jury.
+If you sue as a result of a Hialeah accident, and your case gets to trial, it will likely be decided by a Miami-Dade County jury.